 “I didn’t even get a handshake on the way out the door,” Boutin said.

-An added burden was his inability to tell his side of things.
+An added burden for Boutin was his inability to tell his side of things.
 When the firings were made public, he said he was advised that anything he said to the media could be held against him.
 After he retired in 2018, he said he reached out to media but didn’t get anywhere.

 But Mann continued his appeal, by June 2019 he had received a letter from the office of Commandant Gen. Robert Neller stating that the performance evaluation review board had decided McMillian had erred and the 2017 adverse fitness report, the last review of his performance as a Marine Corps officer, would be removed from his official file.